Advanced Online Searching

-This class is completely online via Angel.
-Enroll at the Angel site between January 26th and January 28th.
-You will need an access code, which will be sent to all registered students from MySJSU on January 25th.
+The first day of class is Wednesday, January 26th.
+The class is online via Angel.
+Enroll at the Angel site between Monday, January 24th and Thursday, January 27th.
+You will need an access code, which will be sent to all registered students from MySJSU on Monday, January 24th.
 Late enrollments are not accepted.
-The first day of instruction is January 26th.

 This course offers opportunities to improve online searching techniques, deepen understanding of an array of online resources, and investigate advanced problems in online research.
-Students will use major fee-based database services, complex search strategies, and appropriate Internet sources.
-You will work on advanced search techniques and examine issues in electronic information retrieval and delivery such as quality of information, formats, deliverables, copyright, and cost.
-Students will complete assigned readings, design and carry out a research project, and submit an original paper about contemporary online searching issues.
+Students will use major fee-based database services, complex search strategies, and the Internet.
+You will examine issues in electronic information retrieval and delivery such as quality of information, formats, deliverables, copyright, cost, and current awareness services.
+Students will complete assigned readings, design and carry out a research project, and submit an original paper about a contemporary online searching issue of interest to you.
 The course is taught as a “seminar”, which is defined as:

 - A form of small group instruction combining independent research and class discussions under the guidance of a professor.

 - A class that has a group discussion format rather than a lecture format